necusjz/p/_posts/Telephoning.md

 ## Making a complaint on the telephone
 > I'm afraid I need to make a complaint.

-### USEFUL TIPS
+### Useful Tips
 When making a complaint, keep the following points in mind:
-- Make sure you are speaking to **the person who is in a position to help you**.
-Ask questions to check who exactly you are talking to and take notes;
+- Make sure you are speaking to **the person who is in a position to help you.** Ask questions to check who exactly you are talking to and take notes.
 - Stay as unemotional as possible.
-Blaming the person you are calling will not help. **Separate the problem from the person.** Be firm, but polite;
+Blaming the person you are calling will not help. **Separate the problem from the person.** Be firm, but polite.
-- State the problem clearly and calmly. **Include as much relevant detail as possible,** including names, times, places, pervious contacts, and so on;
+- State the problem clearly and calmly. **Include as much relevant detail as possible,** including names, times, places, pervious contacts, and so on.
-- **State exactly what you want** the person you are calling to do;
+- **State exactly what you want** the person you are calling to do.
-- Check **when you can expect results/feedback** from the person you are speaking to;
+- Check **when you can expect results/feedback** from the person you are speaking to.

 ### Track 34
 Receptionist: Alpine Executive Events Ltd, London.
 Priti Makesch speaking.
 How can I help you?